All Products

 The ID of the user who created the bucket.

-The ID of the rule that matches the event.
+ID of the event notification rule that matched this event.

 region